-The DHS DSD will review the application and send a response within ten working days upon receipt regarding approval, denial, or the need to provide additional documentation.
+The DHS DSD will review the application and send a response within ten working days upon receipt about approval, denial or the need to provide additional documentation.

 The DHS DSD will monitor and review compliance with RSC–TCM policy and procedures for DHS certified RSC–TCM private agencies and independent providers every two years and recommend decertification or corrective action if problems are identified.

-DHS certified RSC–TCM private agencies or independent providers must be recertified by the DHS every two years.
-Submit the Recertification Application (DHS-5069) (PDF) to DHS – RSC Certification.
+DHS certified RSC–TCM private agencies or independent providers must be recertified by DHS every two years.
+Submit the Recertification Application (DHS-5069) (PDF) to DHS – RSC certification.

-Decertified private agencies or independent providers and terminated contractors may reapply for certification or county/tribal contracts after complying with all conditions listed in their written corrective action plan notice.
+Decertified private agencies or independent providers and terminated contractors may reapply for certification or county or tribal contracts after complying with all conditions listed in their written corrective action plan notice.

 Provider Type Home Page Links

-A recipient is eligible to receive services when all of the following criteria are met:
+A member is eligible to receive services when all of the following criteria are met:

-Recipients in an institution may receive federally targeted case management reimbursements during the last 180 days of placement for the purposes of helping the recipient relocate to the community.
+Members in an institution may receive federally targeted case management reimbursements during the last 180 days of placement for the purposes of helping the member relocate to the community.
 The service must not duplicate the services of the institution’s discharge planner.